-Tiered Rate Schedule
+- Tiered Rate Schedule

-In an effort to promote conservation, in October of 2011 Craven County Water changed its Rate Schedule.
+In an effort to promote conservation, in October of 2011, Craven County Water changed its Rate Schedule.
 This means the higher your consumption, the higher you pay per thousand gallons.
 This is advantageous for those customers that stay under the availability amount of 3,000 gallons, as well as a reminder to those customers that may not be as water conservation conscious.
 Even with the change, Craven County Water has still maintained a lower rate than the surrounding water services.
 The average residential household's bill in Fiscal Year 2017 (July 2016 through June 2017) was $17.70 per month for the average consumption amount of 3,900 gallons per month.

-Earth Day & Poster Contest
+- Earth Day & Poster Contest

 Craven County Water has partnered with Craven County Soil Conservation to promote conservation of our natural resources within Craven County Schools.

-Every Winter 5th graders from a select school get the opportunity to showcase what they have learned in school about the water cycle and water conservation.
-And they have the chance to create a poster that is judged to win cash prizes!
-There are 1st, 2nd and 3rd places awarded as well as a few honorable mentions.
+Every Winter, 5th graders from a select school get the opportunity to showcase what they have learned in school about the water cycle and water conservation, and they have the chance to create a poster that is judged to win cash prizes!
+There are 1st, 2nd, and 3rd places awarded as well as a few honorable mentions.
 Last year the ceremony was held at the North Carolina History Center.
 The children were excited to share what they had learned.

 For Kids!
 (Parents & Teachers too!)